Meetween/speechlmm/README.md

     adjustments=[zero3_issue,paper_helios]
 ```
 How to interpret the command above:
-1. a `key=value` argument instructs Hydra to load configuration options from `conf/speechlmm/key/value.yaml`
-2. if `--multirun` is specified and you pass arguments of the form `key=value1,...,valueN`, Hydra will launch a number of separate experiments equal to the number of possible combinations of the specified values.
+1. if `--multirun` is specified and you pass arguments of the form `key=value1,...,valueN`, Hydra will launch a number of separate experiments equal to the number of possible combinations of the specified values.
 For instance, in the example above we have 3 audio encoders, 3 audio adapters, 2 text decoders and 4 training settings, corresponding to 3\*3\*2\*4 = 72 total experiments.
 Note that `adjustments` represents an exception: the values are wrapped in square brackets, meaning that each of the 72 jobs will use all the "adjustments" specified there
-3. `--config-name pretrain` instructs Hydra to run a pre-training.
-This is also the default behavior in case you don't pass `--config-name` at all.
-If you want to run a fine-tuning, pass `--config-name finetune`
-4. if you wish to submit your jobs to a SLURM cluster like Athena or Helios, you should pass `hydra/launcher=athena` or `hydra/launcher=helios`, respectively.
-If you want to launch your jobs locally, then you should omit the `launcher` parameter.
-In fact, for local setups, it usually makes sense to omit `--multirun` too and provide exactly 1 `value` for each `key`
+2. if you wish to submit your jobs to a SLURM cluster like Athena or Helios, you should pass `hydra/launcher=athena` or `hydra/launcher=helios`, respectively.
+If you want to launch your jobs locally, then you should omit the `hydra/launcher` parameter.
+In fact, for local setups (i.e. on interactive GPU nodes), it usually makes sense to omit `--multirun` too and provide exactly 1 `value` for each `key` (as we did in the previous example)

-> [!IMPORTANT]
-> Currently, `hydra/launcher` only supports `athena` and `helios` as valid values.
-If you want to run your trainings on a different SLURM-based cluster, you must create a custom launcher in `conf/speechlmm/hydra/launcher`.

 ### Multi-node trainings
 At the moment, multi-node trainings are supported only in "sbatch" mode.
 In other words, you're required to use the `--multirun` flag, <u>even if you don't want to launch multiple experiments at the same time</u>.